Google LDAP / Foxpass password delegation

 Set Google Secure LDAP as your Delegated Authentication type

-Go to the Foxpass 'Authentication Settings' page.
+Go to the Foxpass 'Auth Settings' page.
 Go to the "Password authentication delegation" panel.
 Choose Google Secure LDAP from the dropdown menu.
 Next, upload your certificate and key from the previous section and click save.

 Now, try signing into one of your systems that's configured with Foxpass using your Google password and you're all set!